lfierro/pachyderm-vid2frames-demo/tutorial/tutorial.md

 pachctl put file -r videos@master:/ -f PATH_TO_VIDEOS_LOCAL_FOLDER
 ```

+> If videos are stored in a different way, run
+> ```pachctl put file videos@master -h```
+> in order to see different ways to add video files to the repo.

 Verify that all videos of interest have been added.
 ```
 pachctl list file videos@master
 ```

 # Create frames pipeline
-Now that you have the videos to be processed checked into the **videos** repo, you can create the **frames** pipeline.
+Now that you have the videos to be processed checked into the **videos** repo, you can create the **frames** pipeline using the pipeline specification `frame-extract.json` defined in this GitHub repository.
 ```
 pachctl create pipeline -f https://raw.githubusercontent.com/lfierro/pachyderm-vid2frames-demo/master/frame-extract.json
 ```

-This command uses the pipeline specification `frame-extract.json` defined in this GitHub repository.

-And, upon running the command, a job that executes the pipeline for the videos in the **videos** repo will begin.
+And, upon running the command, a job that executes the pipeline for the files in the **videos** repo will begin.
 You can see its status by running:
 ```
 pachctl list job
 ```